The number of startups in India has risen significantly in recent years.

 DocTalk was receiving negative reviews from its registered users due to the lack of communication and poor customer care support.
 Doctors also struggled to maintain records and follow up with patients.
 As a result, they tried to pivot into an EMR (electronic medical record) solution.

-Unfortunately, Akshat Goenka, the CEO, resigns after the pivot without giving a viable reason for his exit.
+Unfortunately, Akshat Goenka, the CEO, resigned after the pivot without giving a viable reason for his exit.
 Shortly, their number of users declined, and they couldn’t sustain.

 Some had the wrong timing.
 At the same time, some couldn’t position themselves.
 Sometimes, the issues aren’t in your control, such as the government introducing laws and regulations that hinder your business operations.